trafiklab/trafiklab.se/content/api/netex-datasets/overview.md

 layout: "single"
 sidebar: true
 ---
-{{% warning %}} **NeTEx files on Trafiklab will be upgraded to version 1.0.15.** <br>
-NeTEx version 1.0.11 will be upgraded to version 1.0.15 on October 28th, 2025.

-Version 1.0.15 includes breaking changes, these breaking changes only require minor adjustments.
-For example spelling fixes in the enums, such as `WHEECHAIR_ASSISTANCE` now corrected to `WHEELCHAIR_ASSISTANCE`

-More information will be sent by email to all users with an active NeTEx API key.
-{{% /warning %}}

-## NeTEx at Trafiklab

 At Trafiklab, we offer four different NeTEx datasets.
 NeTEx regional and NeTEx Sweden offer the same coverage as GTFS regional and GTFS Sweden, which is not full coverage.
 If you are looking for 100% coverage we recommend